INVESTOR ALERT: Pomerantz Law Firm Reminds Investors with Losses on their Sale of Masonite International Corporation Common Stock of Class Action Lawsuit and Upcoming Deadlines – DOOR

 NEW YORK, Feb.
-17, 2026 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Masonite International Corporation (“Masonite” or the “Company”) (NYSE: DOOR).
-Such investors are advised to contact Danielle Peyton at newaction@pomlaw.com or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
+24, 2026 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Masonite International Corporation (“Masonite” or the “Company”).
+(NYSE: DOOR) Such investors are advised to contact Danielle Peyton at newaction@pomlaw.com or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The class action concerns whether Masonite and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.